Tribe's Guide to

 Once an independent children’s lawyer is appointed, there is effectively a third party–the child–in the case.
 All documents that are served or disclosed to the original parties must be served or disclosed to the independent children’s lawyer.
 The independent children’s lawyer should be involved in settlement discussions.

-When will an independent children’s lawyer will be appointed?
+When will an independent children’s lawyer be appointed?

 They are usually appointed in the more serious, high-conflict or cases of other types of complexity including where there are allegations of child abuse, and where there are significant medical, psychiatric or psychological issues in play.